Back to Louisiana

 These notes stay tied to the official amendment files and metadata from the legislature.

-Plain English: The amendment changes specific parts of a bill about water fluoridation by deleting certain lines and replacing them with asterisks or commas, and adding new text related to the office of public health.
+Plain English: The amendment changes specific parts of a bill related to water fluoridation by modifying references and deleting certain sections.

-• Replaces several lines of text with asterisks (*) in multiple places throughout pages 1 and 2.
+• Replaces several lines with asterisks (*) to remove content.

-Plain English: The amendment changes specific parts of an existing bill about water fluoridation by replacing certain sections with new text and removing some lines.
+Plain English: The amendment changes specific parts of a bill related to water fluoridation by replacing certain sections with new text and removing some lines.

 • Replaces 'R.S.
 40:5.11' with 'R.S.
 40:5.11(B)(1) and (3), introductory paragraph of 5.11(B)(4), and 5.11(G)' in multiple places.

-Plain English: The amendment makes small changes to the punctuation and wording in the bill about water fluoridation.
+Plain English: The amendment makes small changes to punctuation and specifies a particular department name in the bill text.

 • Adds a comma after 'operate' on page 1, line 15.